 Which gnocchi is best for air frying?

 You can air fry all types of gnocchi.
-Today I am using Trader Joe's Frozen Cauliflower Gnocchi but I have also done this with shelf-stable gnocchi.
-You'll just need to adjust the times slightly.
+Today I am using Trader Joe’s Frozen Cauliflower Gnocchi but I have also done this with sweet potato gnocchi, traditional potato gnocchi, shelf-stable and fresh gnocchi.
+You’ll just need to adjust the times slightly.

 How to make

-Air fry for 12-14 minutes if using frozen gnocchi (8-10 minutes for shelf stable), shaking halfway through, until gnocchi is golden brown and crispy on the outside.
+Step 3: Air fry for 12-14 minutes if using frozen gnocchi (8-10 minutes for shelf stable), shaking halfway through for best results.
+The gnocchi is done when it’s golden brown and crispy on the outside.

 Serve immediately to maintain crispiness!